There are two types of Trust as we know them in South Africa, namely, Inter Vivos Trusts and Testamentary Trusts (Will Trusts).

-It is possible for a Trust to purchase property prior to its registration, but very strict formalities need to be complied with in this instance.
+It is possible for a Trust to purchase property prior to its registration, but very strict formalities need to be complied with in this instance and is not encouraged.
 Usually, a person representing the Trust to be registered, will sign such a contract in his or her capacity as a representative for a nominee.
 Careful attention will be needed to taken pertaining to the terms of the nominee appointment, as the sale agreement will usually include clauses pertaining to how and when the person needs to nominate the nominee.

 A deed of sale entered into by one Trustee purporting to act on behalf of other Trustees where that Trustee is not authorised to do so by his or her co-Trustees, may be void ab initio as it will not comply with Section 2 of the Alienation of Land Act, and cannot be ratified thereafter (C Thorpe NO v Trittenwein (2006) SCA 30).

-It is therefore important, when dealing with a Trust, to request sight of a copy of the Trust Deed, the Letters of Authority issued by the Master of the High Court, a suitable resolution pertaining to the transaction, and copies of their Identity Documents of the Trustees.
+It is therefore important, when contracting with a Trustees of a Trust, to request sight of a copy of the Trust Deed (as well as any Deed of Ammenment or Variation of the Trust Deed, if one has been lodged at the Master's Offic), a certified copy the Letters of Authority issued by the Master of the High Court, a suitable Resolution pertaining to the transaction, and copies of the Identity Documents of the Trustees, ..

 WHAT ARE THE BENEFITS OF SETTING UP A TRUST?

 The most common reasons for the setting up of a Trust are as follows:

 WHAT ARE THE DRAWBACKS TO CREATING A TRUST?

 SHOULD IMMOVABLE PROPERTY BE REGISTERED IN THE NAME OF A TRUST?

 There are certain disadvantages to immovable property being registered acquired in the name of a Trust: